Published by Lyn on 3 May 2023

 Our guests come from all over the world, and most of our marketing has been through websites and word of mouth.
 Meeting all the different characters and helping to make their experience memorable has been amazing.
 Having been here 16 years and being cyclists ourselves, we have local knowledge that is often appreciated.
 And, of course, we've enjoyed making friends and keeping in contact with some of our guests.

-What will you miss most when you sell the house?
+What will you miss most when you sell the property?

 Everything!
 We love the house, the mountain views (see the photo above!) and the area – it has been a huge part of our family’s life, but it's time to hand it on to someone else.